 Our nominating and corporate governance committee is of the view that the continuing service of qualified incumbents promotes stability and continuity in the board room, contributing to our Board's ability to work as a collective body, while providing us the benefit of the familiarity and insight into our affairs that our directors have accumulated during their tenure.
-Accordingly, our nominating and corporate governance committee recommends to our Board the re-nomination of incumbent directors for election who continue to satisfy our nominating and corporate governance committee's criteria for membership on our Board, whom our nominating and corporate governance committee believes continue to make important contributions to our Board and who consent to continue their service on our Board.
+Accordingly, our nominating and corporate governance committee recommends to our Board the re-nomination of incumbent directors for election who continue to satisfy our nominating and corporate governance committee believes continue to make important contributions to our Board and who consent to continue their service on our Board.
 Consistent with this policy, in considering candidates for election at our annual meeting of shareholders, the nominating and corporate governance committee will first determine the incumbent directors whose terms expire at the upcoming meeting and who consent to continue their service on our Board.
-If our nominating and corporate governance committee determines that an incumbent director consenting to re-nomination continues to be qualified and has satisfactorily performed his or her duties as director during the preceding term, and there exist no reasons, including considerations relating to the composition and functional needs of our Board as a whole, why in our nominating and corporate governance committee's view the incumbent should not be re-nominated, the nominating and corporate governance will, absent special circumstances, propose the incumbent director for nomination by our Board for re-election at our annual meeting of shareholders.
+If our nominating and corporate governance committee as director during the preceding term, and there exist no reasons, including considerations relating to the composition and functional needs of our Board as a whole, why in our nominating and corporate governance committee's view the incumbent director for nominating and corporate governance committee's view the incumbent director for nominating and corporate governance committee's view the incumbent director for nominating and corporate governance committee's view the incumbent director for nominating and corporate governance committee's view the incumbent director for nominating and corporate governance sometimes, propose the incumbent director for nomination by our Board for re-election at our annual meeting of shareholders.

-If any member of our Board does not wish to continue in service or if our Board decides not to re-nominate a member for re-election, the nominating and corporate governance committee identifies a new nominee that meets the criteria above.
-The committee may, in its sole discretion, solicit recommendations for nominees from persons that the nominating and corporate governance believes are likely to be familiar with qualified candidates.
-These persons may include members of our Board, including members of the nominating and corporate governance, and our management team.
-The nominating and corporate governance may, in its sole discretion, determine to engage a professional search firm to assist in identifying qualified candidates.
-If a search firm is engaged, the nominating and corporate governance will set its fees and scope of engagement.
-The nominating and corporate governance may, in its sole discretion, solicit the views of the Chief Executive Officer, other members of our senior management and other members of our Board regarding the qualifications and suitability of candidates to be nominated as directors.
-The nominating and corporate governance may, in its sole discretion, designate one or more of its members (or the entire nominating and corporate governance) to interview any proposed candidate.
-Based on all available information and relevant considerations, the nominating and corporate governance will select a candidate who, in the view of the committee, is most suited for membership on our Board.
+If any member of our Board does not wish to continue in service or if our Board decides not to re-nominate a member for re-election, the nominating and corporate governance committee will identify a new nominee that meets the criteria above.
+The committee may, in its sole discretion, solicit recommendations for nominees from persons that the nominating and corporate governance committee believes are likely to be familiar with qualified candidates.
+These persons may include members of our Board, including members of the nominating and corporate governance committee, and our management team.
+The nominating and corporate governance committee may, in its sole discretion, determine to engage a professional search firm to assist in identifying qualified candidates.
+If a search firm is engaged, the nominating and corporate governance committee will set its fees and scope of engagement.
+The nominating and corporate governance committee may, in its sole discretion, solicit the views of the Chief Executive Officer, other members of our senior management and other members of our Board regarding the qualifications and suitability of candidates to be nominated as directors.
+The nominating and corporate governance committee may, in its sole discretion, designate one or more of its members (or the entire nominating and corporate governance committee) to interview any proposed candidate.
+Based on all available information and relevant considerations, the nominating and corporate governance committee will select a candidate who, in the view of the committee, is most suited for membership on our Board.
 To date, except in connection with the nomination of Dr. Fallon, the nominating and corporate governance committee has not utilized professional search firms to identify candidates to serve on our Board.
-The nominating and corporate governance committee may in the future choose to do so in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate
+The nominating and corporate governance committee may in the future choose to do so in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidat